yast/yast.github.io/doc/autoyast-development.md

 #### Module behavior

-In configuration mode for auto-installation, modules should not(configuration system is the machine where the control file is being created):
+The configuration system is the machine where the control file is being created.

+In configuration mode for auto-installation, modules should not:

 * Read any data from the configuration system.